olavea/Lillian-and-Ola-Vea-com/content/plugin-workbook/Rework-README.md-#189/index.md

 Add your `.env.development` file to `.gitignore` so it's not committed.

-### 5. Configure your environment variables on deployment 🚀
+### 5. Configure your cloudName, apiKey and apiSecret on deployment 🚀

 ### 6. Include your plugin in `gatsby-config.js` 🦄

-In your `gatsby-config.js`, point `gatsby-source-filesystem` to images in your app, then set up `gatsby-transformer-cloudinary` with your cloudname, API key and API secret.
+In your `gatsby-config.js` set up `gatsby-transformer-cloudinary` with your cloudName, apiKey and apiSecret.
+Then point `gatsby-source-filesystem` to images in your app.

 ```js
 // Load the environment variables.